 Optional measures we are implementing are the following:

-We are introducing medical-grade filtration units into the operatories made by Surgically Clean Air.
-We have been using one such unit for the last year in our waiting room to improve air hygiene but we have ordered 5 more units to go inside clinical rooms.
-These filtration units have multiple forms of filtration including HEPA and carbon filtration along with a germicidal UVC light.
+We have introduced medical-grade filtration units into the operatories made by Surgically Clean Air.
+We have been using one such unit since 2019 in our waiting room to improve air hygiene, but we have installed new units in all of the operatories, common spaces and administrative offices.
+These units have multiple forms of filtration including HEPA and carbon filtration along with a germicidal UVC light.
 The presence of these air filters will also improve air turnover in all clinical areas.
 Please check out the links below for more information from the manufacturer.

 For the protection of staff and other patients in the waiting room, we are asking the patients to wear masks while in the waiting room.